jazzsun000/offering_searching/README.md

 # Approach

-We utilize a combination of text processing techniques and similarity computations to retrieve the most pertinent offers:
+We utilize a combination of text processing techniques and similarity computations to retrieve the most pertinent offers.

+# Model selection

+We opted to use the TF-IDF algorithm instead of models such as spaCy or BERT.
+The primary reason for this decision is the efficiency in response time.

+While the TF-IDF algorithm delivers results in just 0.3 seconds, both spaCy and BERT models take more than 2 minutes to return a response.
+Such a prolonged wait time would negatively impact user experience during search queries.

 ## 1. Text Preprocessing: